 "I invited you.
 But I felt it necessary that you know the truth.
 Will you stay, Christine?"
-He holds out his hand to you, and you are surprised.
-You are even more surprised when you take it, feel how hot his skin is, how raspy.
-He is old.
+He holds out his hand to you, and you're surprised.
+You're even more surprised when you take it and feel how hot his skin is, how raspy.
+He's old.

 Then you look into his eyes, and you see something you never saw in Roger's.
 Regret.
 Need.

-"I will stay."
-You will stay and watch him copulate with women that you select for him.
+"I'll stay."
+You'll stay and watch him copulate with women you select for him.

 And none of that will matter.
 Not to you.
 Not to him.
 It might irritate a few Vulcan females, not that they'll let on, of course.

 It will be a very messed up way to live, to possibly love.

 "I am glad you will stay," he murmurs, and he leans in and touches his lips to your hair.
 "I have missed you."

 "I've missed you too."
 And even though this is the first time you've touched him or even talked to him at any length, it's somehow true.
 What you feel just talking to him fills something inside you, a hole that you never knew was there.

 You have the strange notion that Roger was just keeping you warm for this man.